-We aim to serve people living in Hamilton who have no continuous primary care provider, who are homeless or marginally housed and who have complex health and social needs.
+We aim to serve people living in Hamilton who have no family doctor, are homeless or precariously housed and have complex health and social needs.

 - Improve health, social stability and quality of life.

 - Decrease emergency department visits.

 - Provide inter-professional health education learning environment for health and social service professionals.

 - Strengthen ‘bridges’ between acute health care, primary health care, social housing programs and social service agencies.